ADmad/cakephp-jwt-auth/README.md

             'unauthorizedRedirect' => false,
             'checkAuthIn' => 'Controller.initialize',

-            // If you don't have a login action in your application set
+            // If you don't have a login action in your application, set
-            // 'loginAction' to false to prevent getting a MissingRouteException.
+            // 'loginAction' to empty string to prevent getting a MissingRouteException.
-            'loginAction' => false
+            'loginAction' => '',
         ]);
     }
 ```